Hurricanes and home sale

-Hurricane Irma or another Natural Disaster just showed up and interrupted your home sale.
+Hurricane Dorian, Irma or another Natural Disaster just showed up and interrupted your home sale.
 Now what?!

 What happens when treacherous Mother Nature makes a grand entrance to your neighborhood and you just happen to be under contract on your home you’re selling?

 In Southeast Florida, that can be in the form of a hurricane, a tornado or a tropical storm with torrential rains and flooding.
 And, as so many just recently experienced with Hurricane Irma having visited our state just a few weeks back, home sale closings may be delayed.